srivastava-utkarshh/Rest/README.md

 What is REST?

-REST stands for REpresentational State Transfer.
+REST stands for Representational State Transfer.

 It means when a RESTful API is called, the server will transfer to the client a representation of the state of the requested resource.